Cloudneeti/Cloudneeti_SaaS_Docs/docs/onboardingGuide/azureAdvanceSecurityConfiguration.md

 1. Open **CloudShell**
 2. Click on **Cloudshell** icon on the navigation bar to open Cloudshell
-3. Choose PowerShell from shell drop down
+3. Choose PowerShell from shell dropdown
 4. Select **storage**
 	![CloudShell](.././images/onboardingOffice365Subscription/CloudShell.png#thumbnail)
 5. Execute below command in Cloudshell to download the Cloudneeti data